binjac/binjac/README.md

 ### 🎯 What I Do

-- 📊 Analytics Engineering and Data Pipeline Development
+- 📊 Analytics Engineering and data pipeline development
-- 🔄 ETL/ELT Process Design and Implementation
+- 🔄 ETL/ELT process design and implementation
-- 📈 Data Modeling and Visualization
+- 📈 Data modeling and visualization
-- 🤖 Process Automation and Optimization
+- 🤖 Process automation and optimization
-- 🏗️ Infrastructure as Code with Terraform
+- 🏗️ Infrastructure/Dashboard as code

 ### 📈 GitHub Stats